TSim – Turan Simulator

 - Repeatability of tests.

-- Acquisition of a sufficient number of devices.
+- Availability of sufficient number of devices.

 - Updating software and configurations for each device in every trial.